cogentcore/core/README.md

 ## General / Widgets

-* Change Ki.ChildBy* to return val, bool for "ok" return check

 * transparent label getting unselected doesn't clear background..  but don't want to set background..  need to turn on background drawing for selectable

 * dialog popup in widgets demo fails 2nd time

-* treeview label events getting replaced by label events..

-* keyboard events only go to focus -- need an "always focus" option for things like tableview?

 * window cursors: busy, etc